Structure chart

-A structure chart (SC) in software engineering and organizational theory is a chart which shows the breakdown of a system to its lowest manageable levels.
+A structure chart (SC) in software engineering and organizational theory is a chart which shows the smallest of a system to its lowest manageable levels.
 They are used in structured programming to arrange program modules into a tree.
 Each module is represented by a box, which contains the module's name.
 The tree structure visualizes the relationships between modules.

 Overview

 A structure chart is a top-down modular design tool, constructed of squares representing the different modules in the system, and lines that connect them.
 The lines represent the connection and or ownership between activities and subactivities as they are used in organization charts.

 In structured analysis structure charts, according to Wolber (2009), "are used to specify the high-level design, or architecture, of a computer program.
 As a design tool, they aid the programmer in dividing and conquering a large software problem, that is, recursively breaking a problem down into parts that are small enough to be understood by a human brain.
 The process is called top-down design, or functional decomposition.
 Programmers use a structure chart to build a program in a manner similar to how an architect uses a blueprint to build a house.
 In the design stage, the chart is drawn and used as a way for the client and the various software designers to communicate.
 During the actual building of the program (implementation), the chart is continually referred to as "the master-plan".